 Students graduating from Loyola's undergraduate accounting program who wish to obtain an MBA and complete their 150-hour requirement are encouraged to discuss their options for early admission with the graduate business programs director.
-Qualified candidates may be permitted to enroll in MBA course(s) as early as their senior year of undergraduate studies.
+Academically qualified candidates may be permitted to apply prior to graduation and enroll in MBA courses (6 credits maximum) in their senior year of undergraduate studies.